Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Event-Queue properties

 The event queue properties that are available for the native event queue processor (refer to this documentation) are also accessible for outboxed services utilizing the event queue.
-These properties can be accessed via the cds context.
+These properties can be accessed via the cds request.
 The following properties are available:

 • processor: instance of event-queue processor